svn2github/wordpress-vip-plugins/optimizely-x/README.txt

 == Installation ==
 Sign up at [Optimizely.com](http://www.optimizely.com).

+1. If you have the Optimizely Classic plugin installed, uninstall the Classic plugin
-1. Upload the Optimizely WordPress plugin to your blog
+2. Upload the Optimizely WordPress plugin to your blog
-2. Activate the plugin through the Optimizely menu in WordPress
+3. Activate the plugin through the Optimizely menu in WordPress
-3. Enter your Optimizely API token in the plugin's settings page, choose a project to use, then save.
+4. Enter your Optimizely API token in the plugin's settings page, choose a project to use, then save.

 You're ready to start using Optimizely!

+== Changelog ==

+= 1.1.0 =
+* Increased the timeout of all requests to the Optimizely API to 60 seconds

 = 1.0.0 =
 * Introducing the Optimizely X WordPress plugin.
 Now it's even easier to start improving your website.

+== Upgrade Notice ==
+There are no upgrade notices